Deep Text and Code Comparison

-Text comparison mode within Code Compare can be inconvenient for source code comparison as it does not recognize language elements and looks for similar symbols in totally different lexemes.
+The Text Comparison mode in Code Compare can be inconvenient for source code comparison as it doesn't recognize language elements and looks for similar symbols in totally different lexemes.

 With Lexical Comparison enabled, different lexeme types are never compared with each other.

-If you choose text comparison mode, the numbers will be compared digit-by-digit, which is irrational in the context of source code comparison.
+If you choose Text Comparison mode, the numbers will be compared digit-by-digit, which is very inconvenient in the context of source code comparison.

-With respective checkbox checked, comparison tool will disregard any source code comments and highlight the blocks different by this sign only as unchanged.
+When this is enabled, the comparison tool will disregard any source code comments and highlight comment blocks as unchanged.

-For details on the major feature set of our file diff and merge tool, refer to the overview page of Code Compare.
+For more details on the major feature set of our file diff and merge tool, feel free to refer to the main Code Compare page.